 Dried animal adrenals

 There are also adrenal supplements available that consist of dried out animal adrenal glands.
-These aren’t standardized, so you never really know how much you’re getting.
+Just to amp up the quackery a bit more, these aren’t standardized, so you never actually know how much you’re getting.

 It’s sort of like drying out some pig thyroid, crushing it up, and then swallowing a handful.
 Might as well chase it with a shooter of pig urine while you’re at it.
 All in the name of natural, right?